Failure to Appear/Failure to Pay Program (FTAP) FAQ

 Can I send the payment for the violations to the Department of Public Safety or OmniBase Services?

-No. Payments must be made to the court after verifying the amount owed.
+No. Payments must be made to the reporting court after verifying the amount owed.

 Back to top